Performance Monitoring

 The SANDAG Overall Work Program includes several performance reporting tasks that focus on monitoring, tracking, and collecting regional transportation data.
 These efforts include the analysis of transportation data to understand how the region’s transportation system is operating through the development of State of the Commute reports.

-The 2021 State of the Commute report provides information on freeway, transit, and local roadways usage and performance data collected on an annual basis.
-It also presents “before and after” statistics that document the benefits in transportation system performance based on project improvements completed in the region.
+The 2024 State of the Commute report provides information on freeway, transit, local roadways, bicycle facilities, infrastructure conditions, and performance data collected on an annual basis.

 The development of the State of Commute reports represents an ongoing effort to document the performance and operation of the transportation system.
 The information provided in these reports is consistent with transportation performance indicators documented in the Regional Comprehensive Plan Performance Monitoring Report and in the Regional Plan.